uche-inyama/catalogue_of_receipe/README.md

 ### Usage

-    - First run yarn.
+    - First run, yarn.

-    - Then run yarn start, to start the server.
+    - Then run, yarn start, to start the server.

 Open http://localhost:3000/ in your browser